DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 The string is unique for that method.

 **Claims**
-Information that makes up your identity is ultimately used (remember, in the form of proof, not the information itself) to authorise access to something that you wnat to use.
+Information that makes up your identity is ultimately used (remember, in the form of proof, not the information itself) to authorise access to something that you want to use.
 Which is where claims comes in.
 Claims has, over the years, been used in many forms of identity management and claims based applications to provide the authorisation to use a service.

 They are simply statements about a user.